zumaq/EmotionAI/readme.txt

 1. Introduction
 ---------------
-SimpleAI is an AI written for OpenTTD, which tries to imitate the old AI (the one which was present in TTD, and OpenTTD versions until 0.6.3) in its playing style.
+EmotionAI is an AI written for OpenTTD, which tries to imitate the old AI (the one which was present in TTD, and OpenTTD versions until 0.6.3) in its playing style.
 The AI builds simple point-to-point routes using road vehicles, trains and aircraft.
 Station layout is similar to that of the old AI.
-SimpleAI supports all default cargoes, but it will try to use most NewGRF cargoes as well.
+EmotionAI supports all default cargoes, but it will try to use most NewGRF cargoes as well.

 2. Usage